ember-a11y/ember-a11y-testing/README.md

 });
 ```

-If your app does now allow async/await, you will need to use the the andThen() helper and a regular function (as opposed to `async function`).
+If your app does not allow async/await, you will need to use the the andThen() helper and a regular function (as opposed to `async function`).

 ```javascript
 import a11yAudit from 'ember-a11y-testing/test-support/audit';